joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 The `Vector.<T>()` global function performs data type conversion on two levels.
 First, when an Array instance is passed to the function, a Vector instance is returned.
-Second, whether the source array is an Array or Vector instance the function attempts to convert the source array’s elements to values of the base type.
+Second, whether the source array is an Array or Vector instance the function attempts to convert the source array's elements to values of the base type.
 The conversion uses standard ActionScript data type conversion rules.
 For example, the following code listing converts the String values in the source Array to integers in the result Vector.
 The decimal portion of the first value (